top of page

 Context

 Lifestyles for families with school aged children tend to be chaotic and stressful.
-Meal management is an additional hassel.
+Meal management is an additional hassle.

 1. Research